What Does the Torah Say About Goys (Non-Jews)?

 Key takeaways

-• The Hebrew word 'goy' means 'nation' and is applied to Israel itself in the Torah — it's not inherently a slur Deuteronomy 6:14.
+• The Hebrew word 'goy' means 'nation' and is used for Israel itself in the Torah — the pejorative sense is a later development.

 FAQs